naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Named&lt;String&gt; | ID of the character to modify (specify `*` to affect all visible characters) and an appearance (or [pose](/guide/characters.md#poses)) to set.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">idAndAppearance</span> | named string | ID of the character to modify (specify `*` to affect all visible characters) and an appearance (or [pose](/guide/characters.md#poses)) to set.
 When appearance is not provided, will use either a `Default` (is exists) or a random one.
-look | String | Look direction of the actor; supported values: left, right, center. avatar | String | Name (path) of the [avatar texture](/guide/characters.md#avatar-textures) to assign for the character.
-Use `none` to remove (un-assign) avatar texture from the character. pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified actor.
+look | string | Look direction of the actor; supported values: left, right, center. avatar | string | Name (path) of the [avatar texture](/guide/characters.md#avatar-textures) to assign for the character.
+Use `none` to remove (un-assign) avatar texture from the character. pos | decimal list | Position (relative to the screen borders, in percents) to set for the modified actor.
 Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen.
-Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | String | ID of the actor to modify; specify `*` to affect all visible actors. appearance | String | Appearance (or pose) to set for the modified actor. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | List&lt;Decimal&gt; | Parameters of the transition effect. dissolve | String | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
-Has effect only when the transition is set to `Custom` mode. visible | Boolean | Visibility status to set for the modified actor. position | List&lt;Decimal&gt; | Position (in world space) to set for the modified actor.
-Use Z-component (third member) to move (sort) by depth while in ortho mode. rotation | List&lt;Decimal&gt; | Rotation to set for the modified actor. scale | List&lt;Decimal&gt; | Scale to set for the modified actor. tint | String | Tint color to set for the modified actor.  <br /><br />  Strings that begin with `#` will be parsed as hexadecimal in the following way:  `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF.  <br /><br />  Strings that do not begin with `#` will be parsed as literal colors, with the following supported:  red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta. easing | String | Name of the easing function to use for the modification.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. time | Decimal | Duration (in seconds) of the modification.
+Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | string | ID of the actor to modify; specify `*` to affect all visible actors. appearance | string | Appearance (or pose) to set for the modified actor. transition | string | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | decimal list | Parameters of the transition effect. dissolve | string | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
+Has effect only when the transition is set to `Custom` mode. visible | boolean | Visibility status to set for the modified actor. position | decimal list | Position (in world space) to set for the modified actor.
+Use Z-component (third member) to move (sort) by depth while in ortho mode. rotation | decimal list | Rotation to set for the modified actor. scale | decimal list | Scale to set for the modified actor. tint | string | Tint color to set for the modified actor. <br /><br /> Strings that begin with `#` will be parsed as hexadecimal in the following way: `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF. <br /><br /> Strings that do not begin with `#` will be parsed as literal colors, with the following supported: red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta. easing | string | Name of the easing function to use for the modification. <br /><br /> Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic. <br /><br /> When not specified, will use a default easing function set in the actor's manager configuration settings. time | decimal | Duration (in seconds) of the modification.
 Default value: 0.35 seconds.

 </div>